-- 1. The first step is to compute the materialisation M of a datalog program obtained from $\Sigma{\mathcal{K}}^{EL}$ with respect to $\mathcal{D}{\mathcal{K}}$.
-If M contains \bot , then the knowledge base is unsatisfiable.
+- 1. The first step is to compute the materialisation M of a datalog program obtained from the \mathcal{ELHO}{\perp}^r knowledge base.
+If M contains \perp , then the knowledge base is unsatisfiable.
 Otherwise M is a model of the knowledge base.
 This model, however, is not universal as it cannot be homomorphically embedded into every other model.
 Thus, the evaluation of CQs over M may lead to unsound answers. - 2.
 The second step is to evaluate the query q over M. This step is intractable in query size, but well-known database techniques can be exploited. - 3.
 In the third step, unsound answers obtained from the second step are discarded using a polynomial time filtration algorithm.